 Roberta Frempong (she/her) values the work of undoing racism through prevention and intervention work, as well as educating the community on racial justice and advocacy.
 Roberta spent the last two years of her professional career serving as a community educator, liaison and advocate for preventing child sexual abuse.
 Roberta’s core focus throughout her career has been working with people and communities, building strong rapports with families and aligning them with programs and services that support safe and healthy lives.
 Her most valued experience was gained as a social worker and health educator where she advocated for minority communities while educating them on prevention, life skills and racial justice.

 Jen Bradley (she/her/hers) is an activist, mother, community engaged scholar, educator, and co-founder and core member of the Philly Children’s Movement.
 Jen together works with students, teachers, children, and families to build community and work for justice.
 In her time with PCM, Jen has planned community events and facilitated workshops for groups, schools, PTOs, and entire school districts because she believes that we must all work together to build the more just world we envision.
 While she loves working with adults, working with youth is the driving force behind her work.
-Jen has been an educator for over 30 years and is currently a Visiting Assistant Professor of Educational Studies at Swarthmore College.
+Jen has been an educator for over 30 years and is currently an Assistant Professor of Educational Studies at Swarthmore College.

 Charisse Moses (she/her) is a Philadelphia native and proud Girls High Graduate.
 She comes from a long line of activism so her work with PCM is very dear to her heart.
 She is not only passionate about speaking up for Black and Brown people but the special needs population as she is also a special needs parent.
 As a core member and co-founder of PCM, she has planned community events and facilitated workshops designed to help families and educators better discuss race relations.
 She firmly believes in creating a better world for her children and others to live in where their lives matter and voices can be heard.